 In this debate, it's also important to remember that we are talking about the bar here.
-Given the nature of an environment that involves liquor and fuzzy memories, there is often no real right and wrong answer.
+Given the nature of an environment that involves liquor and fuzzy memories, there often is no real right and wrong answer.

 Some drinkers also get into the habit of calling one type of drink by a certain name.
-This can be passed along through families, friends, or the community and you'll also find regional preferences for using these terms.
-It's a bit like the pop versus soda debate: Call it what you will, it's the same drink!
+This can be passed along through families, friends, or the community, and you'll also find regional preferences for using these terms.
+It's a bit like the pop versus soda debate.
+Call it what you will, it's the same drink.
 The problem in the bar is that if someone interprets your drink order the wrong way, you might not get exactly what you wanted.